-The external power cord (commonly referred to as a "shoreline") is located in the utility compartment or water service center, depending on model.
+The external power cord (commonly referred to as a "shoreline") is stored in the utility compartment on the left (driver's) side of the motorhome.

 Do not use an extension cord.
 Improper sized cords, damaged cords, and poor connections can lead to fire, which can result in death or serious injury.